Weisfeiler-Leman Indistinguishability of Graphons: Weisfeiler-Leman and Graphons

 One can show that, for every graphon $W \colon X \times X \to [0,1]$, the sequence $(\nu^k_W)_{k \ge 1}$ of its $k$-WLDs is in $\OWLOf{}$ and, hence, yields a measure $\nu^\infty_W \in \probMeas(\MInfty)$.
 Together, \Cref{le:kWLDConvergence} and \Cref{le:inftyWLDContinuity} imply that these measures induce the same topology on the space of graphons as multigraph homomorphism densities; note that this topology is different from the one induced by simple graph homomorphism densities, cf.\ \cite[Exercise $10.26$]{Lovasz2012} or \cite[Lemma C.$2$]{Janson2013}. \begin{corollary} Let $(W_n)_{n}$ and $W \colon X \times X \to [0,1]$ be a sequence of graphons and a graphon, respectively.
 Then, the following are equivalent: \begin{enumerate} \item $\nu^\infty_{W_n} \rightarrow \nu^\infty_W$. \item $t(F, W_n) \rightarrow t(F, W)$ for every multigraph~$F$. \end{enumerate} \end{corollary}

-While simple graph and multigraph homomorphism densities yield different topologies, two graphons are nevertheless weakly isomorphic if and only if they have the same multigraph homomorphism densities \cite[Corollary $10.36$]{Lovasz2012}.
+While simple graph and multigraph homomorphism densities yield different topologies, they do not make a difference for weak isomorphism: two graphons are weakly isomorphic if and only if they have the same multigraph homomorphism densities \cite[Corollary $10.36$]{Lovasz2012}.
 Since $\measOne(\MInfty)$ is Hausdorff, this yields the following corollary.

 \begin{corollary} Let $U, W \colon X \times X \to [0,1]$ be graphons.
 Then, $\nu^\infty_U = \nu^\infty_W$ if and only if $U$ and $W$ are weakly isomorphic. \end{corollary}